emerald-dao/beginner-cadence-course/README.md

 2. What is a function
 3. How to stay mentally stable when debugging code for 8 hours.
 Just kidding ;)

-If you are a beginner programmer or you would like to get some prior experience in before this course, I would suggest trying to learn the basics of swift to get some computer science programming fundamentals down.
-Knowing swift will be benefitial, however it is not necessary.
+If you are a beginner programmer or you would like to get some prior experience in before this course, I would suggest trying to learn the basics of Javascript to get some computer science programming fundamentals down.
+Knowing Javascript will be benefitial, however it is not necessary.
 Other than that, there are no prerequisite needed!

 *I will introduce you to all the tools and programming concepts necessary, even if you are not a developer.*